mubashirzamir/docker-compose-laravel/README.md

 - `docker-compose -f compose-development.yml --env-file .env.development up -d`

-Alternatively you can use the provided convenience script:
+Alternatively you can use the provided convenience scripts:

-- `./dev.sh`
+- `./dev-up.sh` - Start the containers
+- `./dev-down.sh` - Stop the containers

 After that completes, follow the steps from the [src/README.md](src/README.md) file to get your Laravel project added in (or create a new blank one).